NITDgpOS/Medium_Grabber/README.md

 #### For Windows

 * Download and paste everything under the same roof.
+* Put your password in pass.txt and your Email/Phone Number in the user.txt file.
+* Install Selenium python package and firefox/chrome webdriver.
+Mention it's path or place it in the same directory.
 * Put your password in pass.txt and your Email/Phone Number in the space provided in the code.
 * Install Selenium python package and firefox webdriver for Windows from [here](https://github.com/mozilla/geckodriver/releases).
 Mention it's path in the code or place it in the same directory.
 * Windows: Open command prompt and cd to the directory.